-Alternate Your Pace.
-These forms of runs are called fartleks, swedish for ‘speed play’.
+These forms of runs are called fartleks, Swedish for ‘speed play’.
 It makes running interesting and can be fun.

-You can alternate 1-minute runs of a harder pace with 1-minute of easier running and do this for 10-20 minutes.
+You can alternate 1-minute runs of a harder pace with 1-minute of easier running.
+So, you can do this for 10-20 minutes.

 A good technique I have suggested to beginner runners over the years is running light pole to light pole.